false9striker/MAMA/README.md

 #### How to get going: ####

-1. Install [Node.js](http://nodejs.org/download/) for your operating system
+1. Install [Node.js](http://nodejs.org/download/) for your operating system.
+2. Install [MongoDB](http://www.mongodb.org/) for your operating system.
 2. Get a copy of code - `https://github.com/bbytes/MAMA.git` to your local directory.
 3. Run the command -  `npm install -d`.
 This should install the dependencies currently added in `package.json` file.